Kiltimagh: History

 The town's name, in the Irish language, was originally Coillte Maghach (the woods of Maghach), based on a reputed association with a chieftain of the Fir Bolg named Maghach.
 Over the years this then became what it is today, Kiltimagh.

 Kiltimagh is part of the barony of Gallen.

 17th century

 The lands around Kiltimagh were granted to the Ormsby family by patents dated 6 April and 6 July 1677.
 The Ormsbys, who originally came from Louth, Lincolnshire, had resided in the area prior to 1677 and had purchased land from transplanted persons.

 Prior to the arrival of the Ormsbys, the lands around Kiltimagh had been mainly owned by the Anglo-Norman Jordan (De Exeter) family.
 In Speed's Theatre of Great Britain and Ireland (1676), the lands of the Septs of Connaught are recorded as being confiscated including that of the territory of MacJordan near to Kiltimagh.

-As late as 1876, Anthony Ormsby of Ballinamore is recorded as owning 4,492 acres in the area.
+As late as 1876, Anthony Ormsby of Ballinamore is recorded as owning 4492 acre in the area.